 What You Can Expect from a Tooth Extraction

 When you need to have a tooth extracted, Dr. Garrett will go over the entire procedure with you to ensure you are aware of the process about to take place.
-We will never perform these types of dental treatments unless we have your okay first!
 Once we have your approval, Dr. Garrett will numb the area so you do not feel the tooth being pulled.
 Once the tooth is professionally extracted, Dr. Garrett will give you ample instruction for caring for your newly removed tooth.
 A bit of bleeding will be expected, and over time you will notice a blood clot forming where your tooth once was.

 Some Things to Consider

 If you need to have a tooth extracted due to disease, trauma, or overcrowding, it is essential that you and your dentist devise a plan for filling in the extraction location.
 The removal of a single tooth can lead to problems with your chewing ability or jaw joint and can also cause your teeth to shift, which can have a significant impact on your dental health.
 Dr. Garrett will work with you to discuss the options available to effectively fill the extracted tooth’s area and get you back to having a full, beautiful smile once again.